Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 1. iShares Core S&P 500 UCITS ETF (CSPX)

-The index: The S&P 500 tracks the 500 largest US companies by market capitalisation, covering roughly 80% of the total US equity market.
-It is weighted by free-float market cap, meaning the largest companies (Apple, Microsoft, Nvidia, Amazon) have the biggest influence on returns.
-The index is maintained by S&P Dow Jones Indices and is rebalanced quarterly.
+The index: The S&P 500 tracks the 500 largest US companies by market cap, covering roughly 80% of the US equity market and weighted by free-float so Apple, Microsoft, Nvidia and Amazon dominate.

 DetailValue